aaaton/golem/README.md

 # GoLem
-This project is a dictionary based lemmatizer written in go.
+This project is a dictionary based lemmatizer written in pure go, without external dependencies.

 ### What?
 A [lemmatizer](https://en.wikipedia.org/wiki/Lemmatisation) is a tool that finds the base form of words.